Ila-bura/zero-waste-life/README.md

 ![Screenshot of the website logo](/assets/images/images-readme/logo.png)

 ### Navigation Bar
 The navigation bar is displayed across all pages and provides an intuitive reference to navigate between the different sections of the website.
 The names of the four elements in the menu clearly state the content of each page.
+The links are arranged in order of information priority from left to right, beginning with the home page link, followed by Recipe, Compost and Sign Up.

 ![Screenshot of the navigation bar](/assets/images/images-readme/navigation-bar.png)